OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ## Hardware component description.

 The hardware is integrated into a Printed Circuit Board (PCB), it has as its main component the Lopy4 development module, responsible for carrying out control, storage and transmission tasks.
-Los demás perifericos con los que cuenta el dispositivo (RTC ds3231, FTDI Basic, DHT22 y GPRS SIM800L) están conectados a la mencionada Unidad Central de Procesamiento (Lopy4).
+The other peripherals that the device has (RTC ds3231, FTDI Basic, DHT22 y GPRS SIM800L) están conectados a la mencionada Unidad Central de Procesamiento (Lopy4).

 Además del PCB mencionado anteriormente, el dispositivo cuenta con una bateria de Litio, un controlador de carga MPPT y un panel solar de 6V.